EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 The following repository is dependent on components that only work on Ubuntu.
 If your machine is running on macOS, download [Virtual Machine](https://www.virtualbox.org/) and [Ubuntu](https://ubuntu.com/download/desktop).
 If the speed of Ubuntu is slow, you need to allocate more RAM.

 ## Development Requirements
 We use the catkin build tools, NOT catkin_make.
-Please don't use catkin_make
+Please don't use catkin_make.

 #### DVRK Components
 1. Create and initialize catkin workspace named `dvrk_ws`.